 The travel division is comprised of the travel and fleet segments.
 In our travel segment, we franchise hotels primarily in the mid-priced and economy markets.
-We are the world's largest hotel franchisor, operating the Days Inn(R), Ramada(R) (in the United States), Howard Johnson(R), Super 8(R), Travelodge(R) (in North America), Villager Lodge(R), Knights Inn(R) and Wingate Inn(R) lodging franchise systems.
-We own the Avis(R) worldwide vehicle rental franchise system which, operated by its franchisees, is the second largest car rental system in the world (based on total revenues and volume of rental transactions).
-We currently own approximately 19% of the capital stock of the largest Avis franchisee, Avis Rent A Car, Inc. ("ARAC").
+We are the world's largest hotel franchisor, operating the Days Inn(Registered Trademark), Ramada(Registered Trademark) (in the United States), Howard Johnson(Registered Trademark), Super 8 (Registered Trademark), Travelodge(Registered Trademark) (in North America), Villager Lodge(Registered Trademark), Knights Inn(Registered Trademark) and Wingate Inn(Registered Trademark) lodging franchise systems.
+We own the Avis(Registered Trademark) worldwide vehicle rental franchise system which, operated by its franchisees, is the second largest car rental system in the world (based on total revenues and volume of rental transactions).
+We currently own approximately 18% of the capital stock of the largest Avis franchisee, Avis Rent A Car, Inc. ("ARAC").
 We also own Resort Condominiums International, LLC ("RCI"), the world's leading timeshare exchange organization.

-Our fleet segment operations were conducted primarily by our PHH Vehicle Management Services Corporation subsidiary which operated the second largest provider in North America of comprehensive vehicle management services and our former PHH Vehicle Management Services PLC subsidiary which was the market leader in the United Kingdom for fuel and fleet management services.
+Our fleet segment operations were conducted primarily by our PHH Vehicle Management Services Corporation subsidiary which operated the second largest fleet leasing company in North America and our former PHH Vehicle Management Services PLC subsidiary which provided fuel and fleet management services in the United Kingdom.
 We disposed of our fleet segment on June 30, 1999.
-See "Recent Developments - Strategic Developments"
+See "Recent Developments -- Strategic Developments"